 It’s fairly easy to talk about repeated actions or a particular state in the past.
 These are called habits in the past and there are different ways to express this in English.
-For a complete overview of what these habits in the past are and how you express them, click here.

 This is an exercise about forming habits in the past.